ecmwf/anemoi-training/docs/user-guide/benchmarking.rst

 -  active tracing (``active=6`` steps), during this phase profiler traces and records data;

+**Note** if you use ``limit_batches`` in the dataloader, the number of batches selected should be greater than the sum of warmup and steps.
+If not, the profiler will not be able to generate the report.

 It's possible to also generate additional products/reports with the memory profiler, the memory timeline and the memory traces.
 Those take more time to generate and hence it is possible to choose if we want them